iShares MSCI ACWI ETF

 What is the price forecast for ACWI in 2026?

-Of course.
-Here is a performance forecast for the iShares MSCI ACWI ETF (ACWI) through 2026.
+Based on a continuation of the current macroeconomic trends driving global equity markets, here is a performance forecast for the iShares MSCI ACWI ETF (ACWI) through 2026.